picsoung/typeform-field-update-lambda/README.md

 # Contribute
 Something is mispelled, the code could be optimized, you want to add features...?
-Feel free to fork this repo and summit a pull request.
+Feel free to fork this repo and submit a pull request.

 First timers welcome 😃